PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:51:48
+Last updated: 2024-04-08 11:52:21
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: I've only known one other being like this.
+A wise Jedi Master named Yoda. - Ahsoka Tano